Fostering Assessments: Intrusive? Or telling a story?

-Is support offered during assessment process?
+Is support offered during the fostering assessment process?

 It’s really open to what is needed by the applicant.
-Everyone responds differently to the process and with this need reassurance, time and guidance in no singular way.
+Everyone responds differently to the fostering assessment process and with this need reassurance, time and guidance in no singular way.
 Being open with me about how the assessment is impacting and who is around to help make sense of some of the discussions, is really important.
 Holding the idea that family and friends are central to being emotional supports is great preparation for fostering, as the emotional challenges ahead may take you by surprise.
 During the assessment time, any proposed carer attends three Skills to Foster Days, which are information days on learning about child development, the fostering task, managing risk as well as a fourth day which is focused on using Systemic Family Therapy ideas as part of the foster role.

 What advice would you give someone who would really like to become a foster carer but is worried about telling their whole life story or may have a difficult story to tell?

 I’m sure it would be a fascinating story, but we’ve got those timelines to follow!
 I need to hear some of your stories, but not your whole life.
 Where would it end?
-When I first meet with applicants, some of the questions I might ask is about how we might manage difficult stories together.
+When I first meet with applicants on fostering assessments, some of the questions I might ask is about how we might manage difficult stories together.
 Such as, “during our discussions, what areas might feel easier than others?”, “are there ways that you have been able to discuss some of these in the past, how did you negotiate this?”

 Our ideas of a worrying story may be very different from one another.
 I’m thinking that if I was being assessed and I had some stories about me or choices in my life that I felt may impact on me being able to foster, I would most likely offer this at the early stages of meeting.
-I’d be doing this to not only test out the social worker’s assessment me, but how it felt to say something difficult out loud.
+I’d be doing this to not only test out the social worker’s assessment, but how it felt to say something difficult out loud.

 If you’re thinking about fostering or just really curious to know more, give us a call at LiKa Family Fostering.
 We can explore what the process is like in more detail and demystify some of the worries you may have.
 Knowing more puts you in a good position to think about how your fostering journey could look.